Frequently Asked Questions

 How far do you go out?

-Deep sea fishing is travelling far enough away from land in order to reach deeper parts of the ocean and to fish species which only live in the open ocean.
+Deep sea fishing means travelling far enough away from land in order to reach deeper parts of the ocean and to fish species which only live in the open ocean.
 In many regions of the world this means one needs to travel beyond the sight of land to reach prime fishing grounds.
 Along the Riviera Maya though, there is no need to travel this far.
-Due to the unique topography with the big drop off within one mile from the coastline, the main fishing grounds are reached within 10 minutes after departure.
+Due to the unique topography with the big drop off within one mile from the coast, the main fishing grounds are reached within 10 minutes after departure.
+We run our boats up and down this drop off, which parallels the coastline for many miles in both directions.
+It is right here where it gives the best chance at catching big fish, since pelagic predators tend to feed right on top of the drop off.

 Is catch guaranteed?

-Captain Ivan always explains that his favorite sport is called fishing, not catching.
-Even with the most experienced and knowledgeable crew and state of the art fishing equipment & gear aboard, you also need some luck.
-For this reason we can not guarantee any catch.
+As more experienced fishermen know, there are no guarantees when going out fishing.
+Therefore the sport is called fishing, not catching.
+Even with the most experienced crew and quality equipment aboard, catching also depends upon feeding patterns which are affected by ocean & weather conditions, moon cycle and tides among others.
+For this reason we cannot guarantee any catch.
 Days without catch are a fact and we kindly ask you to keep this in mind when making a reservation.
+We do NOT offer a so called ‘no catch-no pay’ policy.

 What do you do with the catch?